anuragpsarmah/No-Fine-Backend-Hostel-Attendance-Tracking-Application/README.md

 The backend functionality is summarized as follows:
 1. Automated login and data extraction are facilitated through the use of the Selenium package.
 2. An ML model, trained on Knowledge Pro Captchas, is employed for login authentication.
+(Refer to KP-Captcha-Model repository for more details)

 ## Deployment